A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: Simulation Experiments

 \subsection{Experiment 3: Comparison between the New Monte Carlo Method and the MCMC Approach}

 In this and the next experiment we present a comparison of the proposed Monte Carlo algorithm with the Markov Chain Monte Carlo (MCMC) approach, its only peer.
 The MCMC is the only available method that can accurately compute the exact classification probabilities.
 All other methods give only approximations.
 There are several MCMC based models.
 In this experiment we compare between the proposed algorithm and the Hybrid Monte Carlo (HMC) \cite{NEAL99}, and the Elliptical Slice Sampler (ESS) by Murray, Adams, and Mackay \cite{MURRAY10}.
 For both methods, we use the implementation written by Rasmussen and Nickisch \cite{RASMUSSEN10}, which includes several enhancements of these two methods.
+For the proposed algorithm we used the variant with the soft count, described in Subsection \ref{SOFT-COUNT}.

 We considered Problem 3 ($N=400$) of Experiment 2 (with a linear kernel).
 As mentioned, these are the only type of problems where the ground truth is known.
 For the purpose of comparison the two main aspects of speed and accuracy are important.
 They are contradictory metrics, for example improving the accuracy (by having a larger Monte Carlo sample) will lead to more lengthy runs, and vice versa too.
 To be able to visualize simultaneously both of these aspects of the performance we have plotted both the CPU time against the logarithm of the MAE in Figure 1 (for the case of probability estimation) and against the logarithm of the MAPE in Figure 2 (for the case of marginal likelihood estimation).
 In each of the two figures every point corresponds to the average CPU time/average MAE (or MAPE) over ten runs for a particular Monte Carlo parameter.
 The Monte Carlo parameter for the proposed algorithm, and for the HMC and ESS algorithms is the number of Monte Carlo samples.
 For the HMC and ESS algorithms we kept the other parameters at their recommended values, as given in the implementation by Rasmussen and Nickisch \cite{RASMUSSEN10} (they are any way much less influential than the number of samples).
 The parameters are fixed as follows: the number of of skipped samples is 40, the number of burn-in samples is 10, and the number of runs to remove finite temperature bias is 3.